 October 2, 2024

-When you think of the great leaders of the world – Martin Luther King Jr., Gandhi, Mother Teresa – what comes to mind?
+Leadership soft skills are often overlooked but when you think of the great leaders of the world – Martin Luther King Jr., Gandhi, Mother Teresa – what comes to mind?
 Perhaps it’s their ability to unite people.
 Maybe it’s their ability to inspire, or maybe it’s how they were able to communicate their ideas.

 Whatever it is, it’s likely a soft skill.